Pranavasai16/pet_adoption/README.md

-# 🐾 Pet Adoption Website
+# 🐾 PawPromise - Pet Adoption Website

-Welcome to the Pet Adoption Website — a responsive and beginner-friendly web project built with **HTML**, **CSS**, and **JavaScript**.
+Welcome to the PawPromise — a responsive and beginner-friendly web project built with **HTML**, **CSS**, and **JavaScript**.
 This site showcases adoptable pets like dogs, cats, parrots, and rabbits, with dedicated pages for each, along with vibrant visuals and simple navigation.

 It’s a great project to demonstrate clean UI structure, basic DOM interaction, and responsive layout design — all without any external libraries or frameworks.